 instead it needs to remember the level of the Player at the moment when he

-.
+picked the Extra Perk.
 Because this has to be done only once, we

-will add a stage
+will add a stage to the quest acting as an

-initializer, setting the variable
+initializer, setting the variable, defined by the

 Extra Perk Quest Script, to the